kpreid/shinysdr/README.md

 2. Adjust the “Center frequency” to tune your RF hardware to the band you want to observe.

-   You can zoom in on the spectrum by scrolling up and down.
-(Bug: No way to do this without a scrolling input device, particularly not on a touchscreen.)
+   You can zoom in on the spectrum by using either a scroll-wheel or two-finger touch (whichever you have; there is unfortunately not yet support for zooming without either function).

 3. Click on a signal of interest.
 This will create a *receiver*, which will be marked on the spectrum as well as displaying controls.
 Use the controls to select the appropriate mode (type of demodulation).